uob-mu3e/daq_wiki/Link and PLL monitoring.md

 constant SI_STATUS_REGISTER                 :   integer := 16#FC2B#;
 ```

-but if the Si chip is not ready / configured chances are low i would say that this makes it over the optical link from the feb
+Martin: but if the Si chip is not ready / configured chances are low i would say that this makes it over the optical link from the FEB

+Nik: Good point, this should be readable via the backplane

 ## SW and Farm boards ##